The hoot of a barred owl.

 People increasingly need ways to connect with and learn about nature, and to find professional assistance for injured animals.
 Lake Erie Nature & Science Center helps to meet their needs by providing wildlife rehabilitation services, information for the public, engaging nature programs for all ages, and live animal exhibits indoors and outdoors in the Wildlife Gardens.
 These informal experiences, all of which will be enriched by the Wildlife Gardens Education and Renovation Project, help people develop connections with wildlife, and gain an awareness of their existence in our surrounding landscapes.

-For more information about the Wildlife Gardens Project, please contact Morgan Paskert at email@example.com or 440-471-8359.
+For more information about the Wildlife Gardens Project, please contact Morgan Paskert Haines at firstname.lastname@example.org or 440-471-8359.

 How to make a donation: